Eluss/eluss.github.io/_posts/2017-3-18-story-of-redux.md

 ![Header](/images/redux/header.jpg){: .center-image}

 When you meet Redux for the first time, it often seems a bit overwhelming at first.
-However, if you want to work with redux [check]effectively, you have to understand how it works, and what are it's core elements.
+However, if you want to work with redux effectively, you have to understand how it works, and what are it's core elements.
 State...
 Actions...
 Reducers...
 Store...
 In today's post I'd like to introduce you to Redux in not so techy way, so that you grasp the idea of how it works.

 What is Redux?
 ---